E-CAM/E-CAM-Library/.gitlab/issue_templates/module.md

 This issue refers to Merge Request (insert MR reference)

+Checklist when the module is first submitted

+- [ ] Have the relevant labels been added to the MR
+- [ ] If submitted on someone elses behalf, has the software author been referenced (if they have a GitLab account)

+Checklist at module completion

 - [ ] Is the module documentation sufficiently detailed?
 - [ ] Is it mergeable? (i.e., there should be no merge conflicts)
 - [ ] Are the build instructions sufficient?
 (If not the MR should be updated)